pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_openaire_and_core.md

 It should be noted that publications annotated by means of the OpenMinTeD platform will be automatically assigned the appropriate values for these elements.

-[^16]: The OpenAIRE schema and guidelines are currently under revision; collaboration with the relevant actors has been established to take into account the new features and, where desired, influence the changes so as to support TDM processes in accordance to the interoperability requirements.
+[^1]: The OpenAIRE schema and guidelines are currently under revision; collaboration with the relevant actors has been established to take into account the new features and, where desired, influence the changes so as to support TDM processes in accordance to the interoperability requirements.

-[^17]: Mappings with other metadata schemas, including OpenAIRE and CORE, are included in _Appendix D - Detailed presentation of the recommended metadata elements for publications_